-Special motor fuel means any liquid fuel including liquefied petroleum gas, liquefied natural gas, benzol, benzene, and naptha.
+Special motor fuel means any liquid fuel including liquefied petroleum gas and liquefied natural gas.
 However, gasoline, diesel fuel, kerosene, gas oil, and fuel oil do not qualify as special motor fuel.
+Liquefied petroleum gas includes propane, butane, pentane, or mixtures of those gases.
+Effective October 1, 2006, the tax applicable to special motor fuel will be treated as a tax on alternative fuels and the rate of tax applicable to these fuels will change.

 Qualified methanol and ethanol fuels.
-A special rate applies to these fuels.
+A reduced tax rate applies to these fuels.
 Qualified ethanol and methanol means any liquid at least 85 percent of which consists of alcohol produced from coal, including peat.

 Partially exempt methanol and ethanol fuels.
-A special rate applies to these fuels.
+A reduced tax rate applies to these fuels.
 Partially exempt ethanol and methanol means any liquid at least 85 percent of which consists of alcohol produced from natural gas.